isomerpages/moe-nationaljc/pages/faq.md

 **What research opportunities does NJC provide?**

 _All JH students will read the Special Programme in Inquiry and REsearch (SPIRE).
 SPIRE starts in the second half of JH2.
-Your child will be introduced to the basics of research, specifically to learn how to read academic papers, understand the knowledge creation process, develop capacity in asking and framing research questions and write up a research proposal.
+Your child will be introduced to the basics of research, specifically to learn how to read academic papers, understand the knowledge creation process, develop capacity in asking and framing research questions and write a research proposal.
 Your child is free to explore any academic field (Sciences, Mathematics, Sport Science, Humanities or Language Arts) and will be mentored by a teacher who has expertise in that field.
 In JH3, your child will continue with what he/she had previously proposed, e.g. conduct experiments, develop models and simulations, administer investigative surveys, etc. The SPIRE experience culminates with a Symposium at the end of JH3._

 _Your child could also choose to further his/her research experience by participating in the College’s Science Training & Research (STaR) Programme.
-This programme affords your child the opportunity to work with research scientists at various academic (e.g. NUS, NTU, SUTD), research (e.g. A\*STAR) institutes and industry partners under the guidance of professional academics or principal investigators.
+This programme affords your child the opportunity to work with research scientists at various academic (e.g. NUS, NTU, SUTD), research institutes (e.g. A\*STAR) institutes and industry partners under the guidance of professional academics or principal investigators.
 Further to this, your child would also have the opportunity to participate in research exchange programmes with various high schools from Singapore and around the world (e.g. Australia, Japan, Russia, South Korea, Thailand, Vietnam, United Kingdom) in various fields (Sciences, Mathematics, Sport Science, Humanities or Language Arts)._

 _All research students have the opportunity to present their work at various platforms, ranging from local & international fairs to academic conferences.
 Research exchange programmes are available for JH3-SH1 students.
 Finally, students may choose to read research as a Higher 3 (H3) subject when in Senior High._